Didn’t get the results you were hoping for? Don’t stress. Here’s what to do next.

 1. Don’t worry!

-If the results are lower than you were hoping or far-off what you wanted, stay calm and think positive.
-Accept the marks, dwindling on results that you cannot change won’t help, instead take the leap and focus on what’s next.
+If the results are lower than you were hoping for, stay calm and think positive.

 2. Speak to your lecturer, tutor, subject coordinator or course director